 – Studio Director, Piano Teacher

 Born in Vancouver BC, Adrienne began playing the piano at the age of five.
-She holds an ARCT diploma in Piano Performance from the Royal Conservatory of Music and a Bachelors of Music degree from the University of British Columbia with a major in piano and minor in voice.
+She holds an ARCT diploma in Piano Performance from the Royal Conservatory of Music and a Bachelors of Music with a Specialization in Secondary School Education from the University of British Columbia, where she studied Piano (Primary Instrument) and Voice (Secondary Instrument).

 Adrienne has conducted choirs for various local churches in Coquitlam and has a specialization in Secondary Music Education (playing drums, flute, guitar, etc.).
 Adrienne also holds a second Bachelor’s degree in Music Therapy from Capilano University and is an accredited music therapist with the Canadian Association of Music Therapy.
 Besides her enjoyment in teaching children and adults, she hopes to continue using music to inspire students to come.